Call (302) 853-2853

 Can oxidized gel coat be restored?

 In most cases, yes.
 Light to moderate oxidation responds well to compound and polish.
-Heavy oxidation requires sanding first: dry sand through 600, 800, and 1000 grit, then wet sand at 1000 before compounding.
+Heavy oxidation requires sanding first — multi-stage dry sanding scaled to severity (320 grit on extreme cases up to 1000 grit final pass), then 3-step correction (heavy cut, medium cut, finish polish).
 The only boats that can't be restored are those where the gel coat has worn completely through to the fiberglass.
 I can tell you what's possible after inspecting your boat.

 How much does boat oxidation removal cost?

 For a 25-foot boat, it depends on the condition.
 Detail & Protect (good condition, no oxidation) starts at $875.
-Buff & Restore has three levels for light to heavy oxidation: L1 at $1,375, L2 at $2,250, L3 at $2,500.
-Full Restoration (severe oxidation requiring wet sanding) starts at $2,250.
-Ceramic coating is available as an add-on to Buff & Restore L3 and above.
+Buff & Restore has three levels: L1 at $1,375 (no oxidation, polish + seal), L2 at $2,250 (light-medium oxidation, compound + polish), L3 at $2,500 (heavy oxidation, 3-step correction).
+Full Restoration starts at $2,250 (clean boat wanting perfection) and scales to $5,000+ for the most neglected boats requiring multi-stage dry sanding.
+Ceramic coating is available as an add-on to Buff & Restore L3 and any Full Restoration level.
 I assess the boat on-site and confirm the price before starting.

 What causes gel coat oxidation?